Befudddled by the terms that writers and publishers use? Here is a glossary of writing terms and definitions to help you navigate the lingo.

 Work for hire.
 An arrangement whereby a writer is hired for a specific project, and is not considered an employee and does not retain any rights.

 Writer.
-The person who wrote the work, either the author or the ghostwriter.
+The person who wrote the book or other work, either the author or the ghostwriter.

 Writer’s block.
 The inability to decide what next to write.